spring-projects/spring-amqp/README.md

 # Using Spring Tools

-Using the STS Gradle Support, you can directly import Gradle projects, without having to generate Eclipse metadata first.
+Using the STS Gradle Support, you can directly import Gradle projects without having to generate Eclipse metadata first.
 Please see the [Spring Tools Home Page](https://spring.io/tools).

 1. Select *File -> Import -> Existing Gradle Project*